Pricing

 Share This Article:

-1. Managing High Volume and Complex Submissions: Medical conferences often receive hundreds or even thousands of abstracts, each packed with intricate details such as CME (Continuing Medical Education) disclosures, author hierarchies, trial numbers, funding data, and learning objectives.
-Managing all this manually is a recipe for chaos.
-Spreadsheets break under pressure, duplicate entries creep in, and keeping versions in sync becomes a full-time job.
+Medical conferences often receive hundreds or even thousands of abstracts, each packed with intricate details such as CME (Continuing Medical Education) disclosures, author hierarchies, trial numbers, funding data, and learning objectives.

-Disjointed submissions across multiple subspecialties add to the complexity, creating fragmented and inconsistent data that makes the organization even harder.
+Disjointed submissions across multiple subspecialties add to the complexity, creating fragmented and inconsistent data that makes organization even harder.

-2. Handling Multiple File Formats: Submissions come in various formats beyond just Word documents and PDFs.
+Submissions come in various formats beyond just Word documents and PDFs.
 You’ll receive large files like DICOM files, surgical videos, poster templates, and full datasets.

 These large file sizes choke inboxes, and incompatible formats stop reviewers in their tracks.
 A lack of a central system capable of accepting, validating, and organizing different file types leads to a navigational mess, and important content can easily slip through the cracks.